bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 4. Select "Secret Manager Secret Accessor" role
 5. Save

 <div class="alert alert-warning" role="alert">
-  In the long run, you will want to create a "Developer" or "Deployment Manager" role, attach that role to the user accounts of anyone who can do deployments, and set developers up so their `gcloud run deploy` command is using *their* user account and not the default service account.
+  For an actual production API, you will want to create a "Developer" or "Deployment Manager" role, attach that role to the user accounts of anyone who can do deployments, and set developers up so their <code>gcloud run deploy</code> command is using <i>their</i> user account and not the default service account.
 </div>

 #### Redeploy

 This step will configure some environment variables on the container, which will reference the DB connection parameters stored in Secrets Manager, and create a new container revision.

-Remember this code from `database.js`:
+Remember this code from `database.js`?
 ```js
 var config = {
     user: process.env.DB_USER,